PaulRainsford/Crazy-Cards/README.md

 ```

 ## Run Locally:
--Clone this repository
+- Clone this repository
--Run `npm install` to install all the dependencies
+- Run `npm install` to install all the dependencies
--`npm start` to run the app
+- `npm start` to run the app

 ## Run Tests:
 Run `npm test`, after tests load, type 'a' in terminal to run all test suites.